Travel Maps of Baja California

 We have a few road tips that you should follow while you’re in Baja:

-- You may encounter one of the 4 or 5 military checkpoints along the road while you are in Baja.
+- You may encounter one of the 4 or 5 military checkpoints along the road while driving in Baja.
 Don’t be alarmed!
 They are a part of the Mexican Government’s attempt to deter and prevent crime in the area.
 Remain calm and comply with any searches or inspections that they carry out.
 You’ll be back on your way in no time!

 - Bring extra supplies!
 Don’t be afraid to grab extra gas, food, and other items as they may be unavailable ahead.
 Drives in areas such as the Catavina Desert or long routes between cities such as El Rosario and Guerrero Negro are exceptionally long!
 It’s important that you always have extra supplies just in case things take longer than expected!